 Come explore Creekwood Acres which is host to a great deal of wild life as well as sustainably raised animals with a process we call rejuvenative farming.
 Wander through the woods and listen to the birds, watch monarch butterflies, our cattle, pigs, free-range chickens, and hear the frogs, crickets and occasionally distant coyotes.
 The Watab Creek runs through the property which consists of fields, forest and a pond.

 Our cozy cottage was built by our family using lumber sawn on our property.
-There are two double beds, one on the main level and one in the loft which is accessible by a ladder.
+There are two double beds up in the loft accessible by ladder and one queen size sofa sleeper on the main level .
 A wood burning stove keeps the cottage cozy in cooler weather.
-There is a composting toilet in the cottage, running water with a hot shower.
+There is a composting sawdust toilet in the cottage and an exterior outhouse, running water with a hot shower.
 Electricity keeps the cottage aglow and runs a refrigerator, microwave, sound system and fans.
 Also available for your convenience, an apartment size range/oven.

 Enjoy a fire in a private fire ring near the cottage.
-Firewood available for purchase.
+Firewood available for purchase (for exterior fire ring).
 Enjoy a wood-fired sauna upon request.
 The sauna has been known to get quite hot!

-A fresh farm breakfast can be purchased for an additional fee of $10/person.
+A fresh farm breakfast can be purchased for an additional fee of $12/person.
 It is helpful to us if you order the breakfast prior to your arrival

 At this time, we are taking reservations for the Cottage.
-We are currently working on developing campsites on the property for people who wish to tent camp.
+We are currently working on developing campsites and another rustic cabin on the property for people who wish to tent camp with a goal of creating a unique experience and wonderful memories.
+Theres so much more to come and your current support to help with our reinvestment in Creekwood Acres is so greatly appreciated!!!

 - Check in: After 4PM